 Digital Checks Required

-Groups that may present you with a share code for a digital check are:
+Groups that must present us with a share code for a digital check are:

-- Non-EEA nationals with a current biometric resident permit or card;
+- Non-UK nationals with a current biometric resident permit or card,

 Where can a tenant/applicant obtain a ‘share code’?